Cyber3x/tree-mapper/README.md

 # TreeMapper
 **Website link**: [TreeMapper](https://treemapper-gfg.web.app/)

-This is a small website created for a school project!
+A small website created for a school project where we can mark trees planted in the project!

 ### Tech used:
 **Frontend**: [React](https://reactjs.org/), [React-Leaflet](https://react-leaflet.js.org/)